luffy2106/python-and-django-full-stack-web-developer-bootcamp/README.md

 - apps.py : Here you can place application specific configurations.
 - models.py : Here you store the application’s data models.
 - test.py : Here you can store test functions to test your code.
-- views.py : This is where you have functions that handle requests and return responses.
+- views.py : This is where you have functions that receive HTTP requests from clients and return HTTP responses with the content to be displayed.
 - Migrations folder : This directory stores database specific information as it relates to the models

 ###### Django challenge